 For those in remote or rural areas, there are now numerous disposal opportunities in and around Perth as well as in many rural regional areas.
 If you are unsure of where you can dispose of e-waste in your area please contact us or get in touch with your local council about recycling services in your area and where your nearest free recycling service is located.

-We mostly employ a manual dis-assembly process here at our Welshpool Facility which enables us to ensure maximum recovery of re-usable materials including by controlling where our downstream products go for further recycling.
+We mostly employ a manual dis-assembly process here at our Kewdale facility which enables us to ensure maximum recovery of re-usable materials including by controlling where our downstream products go for further recycling.
 Materials we recover include: